function1/microsite2020/README.md

 - Programmatically controlled navigation (stand-alone page and jump nav)
 - Email contact form (Lambda or Netlify email)
 - Possible implementation of static / headless delivery on AWS/Netlify via Gatsby
-- bio social media links
+- Bio social media links
-- add reviewer to book
+- Add reviewer to book
-- add media contact pointer to bio into the Press Relese
+- Add media contact pointer to bio into the Press Release

+### Version 0.3.0 Feburary 28, 2020
+Major overhaul of content model.
+Adopted new path and content type naming conventions.
+Provided default templates for all new content types.

 ### Version 0.2.6 January 27, 2020
 Fix bug introduced in 0.2.5 relating to studio performance fix - include freemarker library but not javascript.
 Crafter 3.1.5 support.